Constraining the Thickness of the Galactic Halo through Cosmic-Ray Anisotropy Using the Spatial-Dependent-Propagation Model: Results

 \section{Results}

-There are several components that might affect CR anisotropy that might remedy the non-conformity of anisotropy because of the above inferred solar offset, namely, the source distribution, inner halo thickness, and outer halo thickness.
-At the beginning of this work, the effect of each component on the anisotropy was studied by fixing other components and taking solar-offset into account.
-It was found that, except for the inner halo thickness, the other two components have little influence on the anisotropy.
-In the following, results of models with different $\rm Z_{IH}$ are presented.
+There are several components that might affect CR anisotropy that might remedy the nonconformity of anisotropy because of the above-inferred solar offset, namely, the source distribution, inner-halo thickness, and outer-halo thickness.
+At the beginning of this work, the effect of each component on the anisotropy was studied by fixing other components and taking the solar offset into account.
+We found that, except for the inner-halo thickness, the other two components have little influence on the anisotropy.
+In the following, the model results with a different $\rm Z_{IH}$ are mainly presented.

-First, the influence of halo thickness on the CR flux density with the Sun's offset is discussed.
-Then, the propagation parameters under various $\rm Z_{IH}$ are tuned with B/C, and the CR spectra are obtained with the DRAGON package.
-Note that the local source mentioned above is also included.
-Finally, the anisotropy amplitudes and their correlation with the solar vertical displacement from the galactic plane are given.
+First, the influence of halo thickness on the CR flux density with the different solar offset is discussed.
+Then, the propagation parameters under various $\rm Z_{IH}$ {values } are determined by fitting the ratio B/C, and the background component of proton spectra are obtained with the DRAGON package.
+Note that the contributions from the local source mentioned above are also included.
+Finally, the anisotropy amplitudes and their correlation with the vertical solar displacement from the galactic disk are given.